FrancesReagan/recipe-discovery-app/README.md

 This customization enabled the class to tailor the hooks to the recipe discovery app needs.

   _What the `useFetch` hook does_
   ---it automatically manages the entire lifecycle of an API call so components don't have to.
+Automatica loading states---so eliminated "boilerplate" code in components; centralized error handling---as all API errors are handled consistently;
+  simple API--as components just destructure what they need; and null intial state--prevents false positives in conditional rendering.

   _The API call goes through 3 stages:_ "loading"--fetching data; "success"--yes received the data; "Error"---something went wrong.
  -in the code: